Last Modified: 6/25/2015

 - Weekly Roundup — provides all product news for the last seven days in one weekly email (Thursday afternoons CT).

-- SNS ProTip — feature product-specific troubleshooting, best practice, and educational tips with links to McAfee Knowledge Base resources to help you maximize the deployment and functionality of a specific product.
-Sent one to three times per week.
+- SNS ProTip — feature product-specific troubleshooting, best practice, and educational tips with links to Knowledge Base resources to help you maximize the deployment and functionality of a specific product.
+Sent one per week per product.

-- SNS Journals — practical newsletter editions featuring product troubleshooting, new technology, malware trends, and security best practices.
-Usually sent monthly.
+- SNS Product Digest and other Newsletters — practical content featuring product troubleshooting, new technology, malware trends, and security best practices.
+Sent monthly.

 Are SNS messages tracked?

 The SNS team tracks link click-throughs to evaluate message clarity and usefulness.
 Subscriber action is a strong indicator of the effectiveness of the messages sent.
-McAfee compares the number of click-throughs with data on Support queue call volume to determine the usefulness of individual notices and decide if further communications are needed.
+We compare the number of click-throughs with data on Support queue call volume to determine the usefulness of individual notices and decide if further communications are needed.
 This data allows the SNS team to improve message content and program value.

 Why are my messages from snssecure.mcafee.com being classed as spam?